Kilgetty railway station

 Kilgetty railway station serves Kilgetty in Pembrokeshire, Wales.

 The station is a request stop so passengers wishing to alight should make their intentions known to the on-board train staff at the start of their journey, while passengers wishing to board should make a clear signal to the driver as the train approaches.

+The station is 1.3 miles from Folly Farm Adventure Park and Zoo.

 Services

 Services at Kilgetty are provided by Transport for Wales which run at approximately 2-hour intervals in both directions.
 Great Western Railway also run a Summer Saturday only service that calls once a day.